landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 }
 ```

 I think we've found our function that starts decrypting the firmware!
-To confirm, I set a breakpoint in our debugger at the address where this function is called in `sub_4047B0`, `0x404842`, so we can examine the contents of the `output` parameter before and after it's executed.
+To confirm, we want to see what the `output` parameter's data looks like before and after this function is called.
+I set a breakpoint in the debugger at the address where it's called (`bp 0x404842`) and put the value of the `edi` register (`0x2d7507c`) in WinDbg's memory window.

 Here's the data before: